alan-j-lin/alan-j-lin.github.io/_posts/2018-08-24-project-fletcher.md

 ---
 layout: post
-title: A Yelp Feature I want
+title: A Feature I believe Yelp is Missing
 ---

 If you have ever been out for drinks in the financial district of San Francisco, you may have stumbled across [Mikkeller bar].
 This dutch beer hall is a great place for conversation with friends after work with an atmosphere that is just lively enough that it good for conversation.
 With an expansive draft list and selection of sours, it is the type of place that I want to always drink at.